 Humanitarian Access Overview

-Iran hosts one of the largest refugee populations in the world, the vast majority from Afghanistan.
-Around 1 million registered Afghan refugees and between 1.5 and 2 million undocumented Afghans live in Iran.?
+Iran hosts one of the largest refugee populations in the world, the vast majority of whom are from Afghanistan.
+Around 780,000 registered Afghan refugees and between 2.1 to 2.5 million undocumented Afghans live in Iran.?

-Some 97% of Afghan refugees live in urban areas, while the other 3% live in approximately 20 refugee settlements across the country.
-Over half of the refugees (55% ) live in the three provinces of Tehran, Isfahan, and Khorasan Razavi.?
+96% of Afghan refugees live in urban areas, while the other 4% live in approximately 20 refugee settlements across the country.
+55% of the refugees live in the three provinces of Tehran, Isfahan, and Khorasan Razavi.?

-In recent years, policies have slowly been introduced by the Iranian government to increase the provision and renewal of Amayesh cards, or refugee ID cards.
-The Amayesh card grants conditional freedom of movement, temporary work permits, and access to the national education and healthcare systems for registered refugees.
-The situation of undocumented Afghans is a stark contrast to registered refugees, with extreme restrictions on livelihood opportunities, access to education, or healthcare, and constant threat of deportation by Iranian authorities.?
+In recent years, policies have slowly been introduced by the Iranian government to increase the provision and renewal of Amayesh cards (refugee identity cards).
+The Amayesh card grants registered refugees conditional freedom of movement, temporary work permits, and access to the national education and healthcare systems.
+The situation of undocumented Afghans is in stark contrast to registered refugees, with extreme restrictions on livelihood opportunities and access to education or healthcare, and constant threat of deportation by Iranian authorities?

-The humanitarian landscape in Iran is unique, with a handful of international organisations operating and access constrained by the authorities.
-Accessing aid is dependent on people’s legal status, with most aid delivered to Amayesh card holders – an identity card for refugees.
-Amayesh card holders, visa holders, and undocumented but registered Afghans can in theory access basic education, healthcare – including for COVID-19 treatment – and humanitarian aid.
+The humanitarian landscape in Iran is unique, with only a handful of international organisations operating and access constrained by the authorities.
+Accessing aid is dependent on people’s legal status, with most aid delivered to Amayesh card holders (an identity card for refugees).
+Amayesh card holders, visa holders, and undocumented but registered Afghans can, in theory, access basic education, healthcare – including for COVID-19 treatment – and humanitarian aid.
 Significant government oversight limits the provision of aid to undocumented Afghans however, who also cannot legally engage in most livelihood activities and are at risk of deportation.
 Field mission requests to deliver aid need to be approved prior to every mission, allowing the government to enforce conditions on aid delivery and the movement of aid workers.
 Continued economic sanctions imposed on Iran risk negatively affecting the transfer of funds into the country, including for humanitarian organisations, which limits the provision of aid to those in need.
 COVID-19 containment measures suspended non-essential programmes, dramatically reducing the number of operations and limiting access to humanitarian aid – such as the distribution of school equipment.
 There was little impact on the procurement of relief items however, as the majority of this is done in-country.
 The UNHCR repatriation programme, which was suspended because of COVID-19 between 4 March–29 April, has resumed, increasing cross-country movement and access to assistance for those wishing to return to their countries of origin.
-Fewer logistical constraints directly linked to the physical environment were recorded.?
+Fewer logistical constraints directly linked to the physical and natural environment – for example, flooding or landslides – were recorded.?

 Read more in the latest ACAPS Humanitarian Access Overview.

 Protection: Forced deportation is a significant risk.
-There were 856,793 undocumented returnees to Afghanistan in 2020, of which 324,779 were deportations.
+856,793 undocumented Afghans returned to their country of origin in 2020, of whom 324,779 were deported.
 Afghans are at risk of detention, extortion, and mistreatment by Iranian authorities.
 Repeated attempts by Afghans to smuggle themselves back into Iran puts them at risk of abuse, exploitation, and human trafficking.?

-Livelihoods: Undocumented Afghans lack access to formal work opportunities and those with Amayesh cards are only eligible for conditional work permits, limited to 87 different types of employment, primarily in construction, agriculture, or other vocational industries.
+Livelihoods: Undocumented Afghans lack access to formal work opportunities.
+Those with Amayesh cards are only eligible for conditional work permits that are limited to 87 different types of employment, primarily in construction, agriculture, or other vocational industries.
 These sectors are often seasonal and are particularly vulnerable to economic sanctions applied to Iran.?

 Impact of COVID-19